projedi/projedi.github.io/_posts/2019-06-21-lua-in-rust-left-recursion.markdown

         fmap(
             |(op, e)| Exp::UnOp(op, Box::new(e)),
             seq(unop_parser(), allow_recursion(exp_parser))),
+        fmap(Exp::Num, num_parser()),
     ])
 }
 {% endhighlight %}

 This, of course, does not work.
 First of all, we say nothing about precedence or associativity, so this code has no chance of doing the right thing.
-Second of all, what happens when it encounters `1+2`: `choices` tries the first parser which successfully yields `1` and stops.
-Okay, then, move `fmap(Exp::Num, num_parser())` to the last position.
-Which brings us to the third of all: `choices` will try to parse a binary expression by `fmap(..., seq(allow_recursion(exp_parser), ...))`, so the first thing it'll do is recursively call `exp_parser`, which will, again, recursively call `exp_parser` with exactly the same state, so this is an infinite recursion.
-This last problem is known as left recursion.
+Second of all: `choices` will try to parse a binary expression by `fmap(..., seq(allow_recursion(exp_parser), ...))`, so the first thing it'll do (without consuming any input) is recursively call `exp_parser`, which will, again, recursively call `exp_parser` with exactly the same state, so this is an infinite recursion.
+This last problem is known as the left recursion.
 Fortunately, there's a way to get rid of it.

 Transforming parser to eliminate left recursion
 ===============================================